luishmq/luishmq/README.md

 - 👋 Hi, I’m @luishmq
 - 🇧🇷 I’m brazilian
-- 👀 I’m interested in Mobile Programming
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning about Android Development
+- 🌱 I’m currently learning about Machine learning
-- 📝 I'm currently studying on UFPI
+- 📝 I'm currently studying at UFPI
-- 💻 Languages and Tools: C//C++//Kotlin//Java
+- 💻 Languages and Tools: C//C++//Kotlin//Python

 <!---
 luishmq/luishmq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.